dihaben/dihaben.github.io/README.md

 # madiha-bencekri
 # Welcome to My GitHub Profile!

-Hi, I'm Madiha Bencekri, Ph.D., an academic researcher specializing in Transportation Engineering and Smart Cities.
-This GitHub profile serves as a hub for my professional information and social media platforms.
+Hello, I am Madiha Bencekri, Ph.D., a research professor specializing in Transportation Engineering and Smart Cities.
+This GitHub profile is a hub for my professional information and social media platforms.

 ## 📄 My CV